Bullmastiff

 Official measurements, coat, and temperament

-- Coat: Short and hard, weather-resistant.
+- Coat: Short and hard, weather-resistant, lying flat to the body.

 Breed Trivia